How much can I borrow?

 The maximum loan will be decided by the value of the site at the start of the build, and the end value, also known as the GDV.

 Most facilities allow you to add your monthly interest costs onto the facility amount, leaving you with no monthly repayments to make.
-The interest is then paid back in full along with the facility when the loan is redeemed.
+The interest is then paid in full along with the facility when the loan is redeemed.

 This relieves you of a further monthly cost at a time where your cash flow will generally be extremely challenging.

 Of course, if you would rather make the monthly payments, you are able to do so, although this is rare.
+Where interest is paid monthly, detailed proof of income will be required to ensure that this is viable.

 Funds are released in stages throughout the loan term.
-The exact figures on what funds can be released at each stage are calculated on a case by case basis based on your schedule of costs and schedule of works.
+The exact figures on what funds can be released at each stage are calculated on a case by case basis, based on your schedule of costs and schedule of works.

 Generally speaking, some funds are released upfront to acquire the site or to allow you to start works if you already own the site.